 Freeport is a tiny village located in the state of Ohio.
 With a population of 319 people and just one neighborhood, Freeport is the 734th largest community in Ohio.
-Freeport has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Freeport was built prior to World War II, making it one of the older and more historic villages in the country.

-When you are in Freeport, you'll notice that it is more blue-collar than most other communities in America.
-55.88% of Freeport’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Freeport is a blue-collar town, with 55.88% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Freeport is a village of construction workers and builders, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Freeport who work in office and administrative support (9.31%), healthcare (8.33%), and food service (7.35%).

 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Freeport has relatively fewer families with younger children, and/or college students.
 Combined, this makes Freeport a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.